 Our sample of UV-blue QSOs also includes 21 objects with redshift between 1.7 and 2.6.
-Their photometric errors are generally large, the combined FUV-NUV 1 σ errors are between 0.1 and 0.37 mags, but our FUV-NUV selection limit (FUV-NUV < 0.1) is bluer than typical QSO colors at this redshift by more than half magnitude, and the observed FUV-NUV colors are bluer than the typical color by up to 1 magnitude or more (Fig. 1).
-For these UV-blue QSOs at higher redshift we speculate that a combination of unusually strong absorption in GALEX-NUV (restframe $\sim 600-900$ Å) and EUV-steeply rising flux (GALEX FUV \sim restframe 450-590Å) may explain the FUV-NUV color.
+Their photometric errors are generally large, the combined FUV-NUV 1 $\sigma$ errors are between 0.1 and 0.37 mag, but our FUV-NUV selection limit (FUV-NUV <0.1) is bluer than typical QSO colors at this redshift by more than 0.5 mag, and the observed FUV-NUV colors are bluer than the typical color by up to 1 mag or more (Figure 1).
+For these UV-blue QSOs at higher redshift, we speculate that a combination of unusually strong absorption in GALEX-NUV (rest-frame ~600-900 Å) and EUV-steeply rising flux (GALEX FUV ~ rest-frame 450-590 Å) may explain the FUV-NUV color.
 This is suggested by two facts.
-First, ad-hoc templates with flux rising towards restframe EUV more steeply than in canonical templates, produce observed FUV-NUV colors bluer than the average template (Fig. 2), but still redder than our selection limit by 0.2 mags and redder than most of our UV-blue sample by up to 1 mag.
+First, ad hoc templates with flux rising toward rest-frame EUV more steeply than in canonical templates, produce observed FUV-NUV colors bluer than the average template (Figure 2), but still redder than our selection limit by 0.2 mag and redder than most of our UV-blue sample by up to 1 mag.
 Second, comparison with average SED of a UV-normal QSO sample, shows the NUV luminosity of the UV-blue sample to be fainter, suggesting absorption in the observed NUV.
-Dust with composition similar to the typical Milky Way dust but smaller grains and carbon crystalline nano-size grains (nanodiamonds) would cause absorption in the observed NUV band, according to the models of Binette and Krongold (2008), which may qualitatively account for the observed FUV-NUV colors.
-UV spectroscopy is needed to pinpoint the cause for the FUV-NUV color of these objects.
-The Ly α to CIV ratio is stronger in the optical spectra of the UV-blue QSOs than in the UV-normal comparison sample (at the >95% confidence level from K-S test, although both samples are very small, see Fig. 16), suggesting collisional ionization to be more relevant in the UV-blue QSOs.
+Dust with composition similar to the typical MW dust but smaller grains and carbon crystalline nanosized grains